eedinson/SupplyChain_TestnetDeploy/README.md

 ![setMetamaskAccount][setMetamaskAccount]

-4. Deploy the smart contract via Metamask and create an order Enter the order details for Title and Description Select a second address in your Metamask account for the delivery company and a third account address for the customer Click Transact and wait for the Metamask notification Confirm the transaction in Metamask
+4. Deploy the smart contract via Metamask and create an order<br />
+   Enter the order details for Title and Description<br />
+   Select a second address in your Metamask account for the delivery company and a third account address for the customer<br />
+   Click Transact and wait for the Metamask notification<br />
+   Confirm the transaction in Metamask

 ![createOrder][createOrder]